Upon learning about the work of Wayne Hu

 Dear Prof. Dr. Wayne Hu:

-Your website (reference above) is entirely approachable and highly instructive especially for those of us who are trying to explain things to high school students (even the 6th graders).
+Your website (reference above) is entirely approachable and highly instructive especially for those of us who are trying to explain things to high school students (even the best of our 6th graders).

 THANK YOU.

 Not long into our studies, we discovered the work of Kees Boeke, a Dutch high school person who did a rather rough outline of a universe view back in 1957.
-He used base-10 notation: Cosmic View: The Universe in 40 Jumps.
+He used base-10 notation and wrote about it: Cosmic View: The Universe in 40 Jumps.
 He missed about 22 jumps because he didn’t start at the Planck Length or Planck Time and he didn’t go to the Observable Universe or the Age of the Universe.

 Base-2 is, of course, so much more granular — the universe in just 202 notations.
 To develop our chart, we took Planck length-time-mass-and-charge as a given.
 We reverse ordered temperature (following our logic that everything starts simply).
 Within the first second between notations 142-to-143, it seems that the temperature is high enough to trigger the quark-gluon plasma and we have what might be called an all-natural inflation.